apollonin/numphp/README.md

 np_array also has classical array behaviour.
 So you are able to iterate through it as usual.

-**matrix**
+**Matrix**

-Matrix - is a special case of arrays.
-Full support for n-dimensional matrix is on the way.
-So, currently I can guaratnee 2d matrix support.
+Matrix is a special case of arrays.
+At the moment, we only support 2d matrices.
+Full support for n-dimensional matrices is on the way.

-You are able to perform all the same operations and comparisons as with arrays.
+You can perform all the same operations and comparisons as with arrays.
 Refer to Matrix section below in usage examples.

-**dimensional manipulation**
+**Dimensional Manipulation**

 You are able to change dimensions for existed array or matrix.
 Use `flatten` or `reshape` methods.

-**random module**
+**Random Module**

 Numphp also provides convenient ways to generate new np_arrays and populate them with random values.
 Available methods are